-- ➤ My office is located in Hoffman Hall (HOH) Room 415. - ➤ I am here to help make you successful and I take that responsibility and commitment seriously.
+- ➤ My office is located in Hoffman Hall (HOH) Room 415. - > I am here to help make you successful and I take that responsibility and commitment seriously.
 Please feel free to come forward at any time with any questions, needs, suggestions, or ideas to make your learning experience more meaningful.
 I'll do my best to be responsive, communicative and facilitative and to help you succeed in this course and in securing employment or your career.
-Always feel free to text or call on my cell at any time.

-➤ I'm here (on campus) over 40 hours a week.
-I've published both my office hours and teaching schedule on BB for you...always feel free to come to one of classes.
+Always feel free to text or call on my cell at any time. - > I'm here (on campus) over 40 hours a week.
+I've published my office hours in on page one of this document and on BB for you...always feel free to come to one of classes.

-4.2 Mentoring & Coaching Component
+4.2 Availability, Mentoring & Coaching Component

-Reach out to me at any time!
-Come visit me during office hours or "Coffee with Mische."
-I am readily accessible via text messaging.
+Please feel free and comfortable to reach out to me at any time!
+Come visit me during office hours or at "Coffee with Mische."
+I am also readily accessible via text messaging.
 I prefer texting to emails simply due to the volume of emails that I receive.
 I usually respond to texts in relatively short order.
-I'm here to help positon you for success...so no excuses if you don't take advantage of it!

-5.0 REQUIRED MATERIALS

-MOR 559 uses a Harvard Coursepack.
-I have selected readings and organized the Coursepack to support the concepts and key themes of MOR 559.
+5.0 REQUIRED MATERIALSThere is not a good textbook on management consulting.
+(I'm writing one for use next year.)
+MOR 463 does not use a textbook.
+MOR 463 uses a digital Harvard Course Reader (HBSP).
+I have selected readings and organized the Course Reader to support the concepts and key themes of MOR 463.

-The Harvard Coursepack contains the formal business cases, readings and articles that we will use throughout the semester.
-The Coursepack is MANDATORY.
-I update the coursepack each semester for new articles and readings that are more "on point" and or more appropriate for the evolving needs of the course.
-The Coursepack can be purchased and downloaded via the link below:
+The Harvard Course Reader contains the formal business cases, readings and articles that we will use throughout the semester.
+The Course Reader is MANDATORY.
+Please note that I update the Course Reader each semester for new articles and readings that are more "on point" and or more appropriate for the evolving needs of the course.
+For this semester, the Course Reader can be accessed, purchased and downloaded via the link below:

-COURSEPACK URL:
+HBSP COURSE READER URL:

-http://cb.hbsp.harvard.edu/cbmp/access/57931695
+http://cb.hbsp.harvard.edu/cbmp/access/74888426

-Note: This is a new and updated coursepack.
+This is a new and updated Course Reader for this semester.
 It contains additional readings and cases.